Installers and dMRV designers

 You are not allowed to return to the site after installation to take photos or falsify documents to match photos taken after installation.

-We may fail an SFC application if your evidence doesn't show the 3 stages of installation.
+We may fail an STC application if your evidence doesn't show the 3 stages of installation.

 Multiple installers